2020 in Review: How COVID-19 Impacted the Media

 But as Ben Smith of the New York Times argued, the Trump presidency would forever change the media, regardless of who won.
 “President Trump, after all, succeeded in making the old media great again, in part through his obsession with it.
 His riveting show allowed much of the television news business, in particular, to put off reckoning with the technological shifts — toward mobile devices and on-demand consumption — that have changed all of our lives.
 But now, change is in the air across a news landscape that has revolved around the president.”

-Conclusion: Long-Term Impacts on the Media
+Conclusion: Long-Term Impact of COVID-19 on the Media

 In October, What’s New in Publishing released a new report, “The Publisher’s Guide to Navigating Covid-19.”
 The report looks at trends that have emerged globally and strategies that publishers have implemented during the pandemic.